hydra-XD/gambling-simulator/README.md

-A fun little game where you gamble your life away.
-Made by ViolinCat and ChloeGPT.
+A slot-machine casino rougelite by ViolinCat and ChloeGPT.

-Content Warning: alcoholism, gambling addiction, divorce, bad decisions
+Content Warning: alcoholism, gambling addiction, divorce, selling of organs, crime, bad decisions